lalebdi/JavaScriptDataScrutures/README.md

     Simplify infers solving a simpler problem =><br>
         - Find the core of the difficulty in what you're trying to do.<br>
         -      Temporarily ignore that difficulty.<br>
-        -           Write a simplified solution.
+        -           Write a simplified solution.<br>
         -               Then incorporate that difficulty back in.
 5. Look Back and Refactor:
     ~ Can you check the result?